dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

     val labelTransformed = stringIndexer.transform(rawInput).drop("class")
 ```

+With a newly created StringIndexer instance:

-To create a StringIndexer, we set input column, i.e. the column containing String-typed label, and output column,
+1. we set input column, i.e. the column containing String-typed label
-i.e. the column to contain the Integer-typed label.
-Then we `fit` StringIndex with our input DataFrame so that Spark internals can
+2. we set output column, i.e. the column to contain the Integer-typed label.
-get information like total number of distinct values, etc. Now we have a StringIndexer ready to be applied to our input DataFrame.
+3. Then we `fit` StringIndex with our input DataFrame, 'rawInput', so that Spark internals can get information like total number of distinct values, etc.

-To execute the transformation logic of StringIndexer, we `transform` the input DataFrame with the StringIndexer and to keep simplicity,
+Now we have a StringIndexer which is ready to be applied to our input DataFrame.
+To execute the transformation logic of StringIndexer, we `transform` the input DataFrame, 'rawInput' and to keep a concise DataFrame,
-we drop the column `class` which contains the original String-typed labels.
+we drop the column `class` and only keeps the feature columns and the transformed Integer-typed label column (in the last line of the above code snippet).

 `fit` and `transform` are two key operations in MLLIB.
-Basically, `fit` produces a "transformer", e.g. StringIndexer, and each
-transformer apply `transform` method on dataset to add new column which contains transformed features/labels or prediction results, etc.
-You can find more details in [here](http://spark.apache.org/docs/latest/ml-pipeline.html#pipeline-components).
+Basically, `fit` produces a "transformer", e.g. StringIndexer, and each transformer applies `transform` method on DataFrame to add new column(s) containing transformed features/labels or prediction results, etc. To understand more about `fit` and `transform`, You can find more details in [here](http://spark.apache.org/docs/latest/ml-pipeline.html#pipeline-components).

-Similarly, we can use another transformer, 'VectorAssembler', to assemble feature columns "sepal length", "sepal width",
-"petal length" and "petal width" as a vector.
+Similarly, we can use another transformer, 'VectorAssembler', to assemble feature columns "sepal length", "sepal width", "petal length" and "petal width" as a vector.

 ```scala
     import org.apache.spark.ml.feature.VectorAssembler